jjangsangy/TemperatureChart/README.md

 2.  **Change the Date**:
     - Click the date button to open a calendar and select a different date for the forecast.
 You can also use the "Previous Day" and "Next Day" buttons, or keyboard hotkeys (ArrowLeft/ArrowRight for daily, ArrowUp/ArrowDown for weekly).
 3.  **Select Hourly Variable**:
-    - Use the dropdown selector to choose which hourly variable (e.g., Temperature, Apparent Temperature, Humidity, Precipitation Probability) to display on the chart.
+    - Use the dropdown selector or keyboard hotkeys (ArrowUp/ArrowDown) to choose which hourly variable (e.g., Temperature, Apparent Temperature, Humidity, Precipitation Probability) to display on the chart.
+The hotkeys will cycle through the variables with wrap-around behavior.
 4.  **View the Forecast**:
     - The bar chart will display the hourly forecast for the selected location, date, and variable.
     - Hover over any bar to see a detailed tooltip with more weather information for that hour.